Veterans Graduate Assistantships

 - Additional requirements apply.

-Each spring the Graduate School administers fellowships and scholarships made available to outstanding graduate students by various donors.
+Each spring the Graduate School administers scholarships and fellowships made available to outstanding graduate students by various donors.
 Awards begin in the upcoming academic year.
 Please see the Philanthropic Awards Information for awards that eligible students will automatically be matched to in the NinerScholars portal.

 Several awards require a nomination by a UNC Charlotte Graduate Program Director.
 Please see Philanthropic Awards Information - Nomination Only for these awards.

-These merit and need-based scholarships recognize outstanding students for prior and sustained academic achievement, and provide assistance to students who have demonstrated financial need.
-Applicants for need-based scholarships must have submitted a Free Application for Federal Student Aid (FAFSA) by April 15 for the upcoming academic year and have no outstanding requirements or financial obligations to the university in order to be considered.
-University scholarships may be used to offset the cost of tuition, room and board, books, or other approved costs.
-Specific requirements for each scholarship are different and may be based on program (degree + major), GPA, specific course enrollment, or other criteria.
-To search for scholarships and review criteria, visit the NinerScholars portal.
+These merit and need-based scholarships and fellowships recognize outstanding students for prior and sustained academic achievement and provide assistance to students who have demonstrated financial need.
+Applicants for need-based scholarships and fellowships must have submitted a Free Application for Federal Student Aid (FAFSA) by April 15 for the upcoming academic year and have no outstanding requirements or financial obligations to the university in order to be considered.
+University scholarships and fellowships may be used to offset the cost of tuition, room and board, books, or other approved costs.
+Specific requirements for each scholarship and fellowship are different and may be based on program (degree + major), GPA, specific course enrollment, or other criteria.
+To search for scholarships and fellowships and review criteria, visit the NinerScholars portal.

 Campus Scholarship for Native American Doctoral Students